False friends, or why the French don’t use preservatives in their food, and why Germans don’t give each other gifts.

 A “false friend” is a word in a language that has a correspondingly similar word in a different language.
 However, those words do not have the same, or even vaguely similar, meanings.
 When translating one language to another they feel as if they are an easy substitution, but they are not.
 They are a trap, and one that can end up with you writing something very different than what you originally intended.

 There are huge numbers of words in different languages that both sound the same and have the same meaning.
 In English more so than ever, as the language has adopted words from many different languages over the centuries.

 The German word “Freund” is obvious to an English speaker.
 As is the French word “hôtel”, but this obvious familiarity is what causes the problems.

-When an inexperienced translator works with a language that they are not perfectly fluent in and comes across a word in the source language that seems to have an obvious synonym in the target language, it is easy to assume they must therefore have the same meaning.
+When an inexperienced translator works with a language that they are not fluent in and comes across a word that seems to have an obvious synonym in the target language, it is easy to assume they must therefore have the same meaning.

 This can lead to some fairly spectacular mistakes in translation.